 Humidity and rainfall should also be considered.
 Mid-Atlantic places, for instance, tend to experience rain while trees grow and ripen.
 This causes these trees to receive more water than necessary.
 Hence, their fruits crack or split.

 On the contrary, trees that do not receive enough water tend to produce fruits that lack firmness.
 This occurs because their cells undergo physical and chemical changes.

 6. Pre-Harvest Fruit Management

 Fruits become softer when their production of ethylene increase.
 As a result, they tend to drop sooner from the trees and become more susceptible to bruises, disease exposure, and injuries.
 They also decrease their storability.

 If you want to control the ripening of your fruits, you can use pre-harvest plant growth regulators.
 These products can also affect the textural characteristics of your fruits.

 By this time, you should already have a good understanding of fruit firmness and its importance.
 You should already know why fruits tend to vary in firmness and other textural characteristics.

 You may also be wondering if you should get a fruit firmness tester.
 Well, getting one is highly recommended.
 If you are still not convinced, perhaps these reasons will convince you:

 1. You can use it to know when it is time to harvest your fruits.

 Having a good fruit texture analyzer will let you determine the best time for harvesting your fruits.
-This device offers a one of a kind non-destructive testing solution for your fruits.
+This device, being the ideal replacement for fruit penetrometer, offers a one of a kind non-destructive testing solution for your fruits.
 Hence, you will be able to save thousands of dollars in your inventory.